wp-plugins/hangouts-cosmoquest/readme.txt

 The plugin is new and no one has asked any questions. (check back later)

 == Changelog ==
+= 1.1 =

-= 1.0 =
+*updated the code to work with most recent versions of wordpress = 1.0 =
 *first version
 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =
-not an upgrade
+upgrade if using 4.0 or higher certain database calls this plugin made stopped working after 3.9 = 1.0 = not an upgrade